 include includes/footer.pug

-When processing index.pug, the interpreter will put all the files in the right places.
-In this case, you don't need to compile all the files, only the main one.
-We've already seen a similar structure for connecting files in the course on the SASS preprocessor.
+When the interpreter processes index.pug file, it puts all the files in their proper places.
+In this case, you can compile only the most essential files instead of all.
+We have already seen a similar structure for linking files in the course on the SASS preprocessor:

 <!DOCTYPE html>